zaoyang/30-days-of-web-development/day-03/day-03.cq.md

 ![](public/assets/storage-memory.png)

 This all makes sense if you remember **your Operating System controls your computer's hardware**.
 Your computer only listens to binary code (0s and 1s).
 Via fancy translation, your Operating System listens to what you tell it- like "make a new file" - and it translates this command into something your computer can understand.
-The result is your computer allocating memory and storage to "make new file."
+The result is your computer allocating memory and storage to "make a new file."

 ## Different Types of Operating Systems